 1. Indulge in The Oaxaca City Food Scene – Mexico’s Newest Foodie City!

 The question of where to eat Oaxaca City has never been easier, and its explosive food scene – with a uniquely modern take on indigenous and colonial ingredients – has made it just that much harder.
 You cannot walk more than a few meters in Oaxaca City Mexico without your mouth watering at a quiet Taquería or high-end rooftop restaurant serving cuisine that would be just as at home in Manhattan.
 Take yourself on your very own Oaxaca food tour as your peruse the street and discover the best restaurants in Oaxaca Mexico for yourself – or if you need some help check Cafe Brujula for a relaxed specialty roasted coffee-house, Catedral for Oaxacan fine-dining fusion cuisine or La Florecita for high-flavour Mexican work food.
-Things change quickly however so please let us know the highlights of your Oaxaca culinary vacation!
+Things change quickly however so please let us know the highlights of your Oaxaca culinary vacation, or check out this in-depth Oaxaca food guide for more information.

 2. Stand in Awe At Ancient Ruins of Monte Alban High Above Oaxaca City Mexico!